himanshuvarshney001/Hacker_Rank_Solution/README.md

 ## 📌 Language Covered

 - 📜 C - Deep dive into c Programming language
-- Problem solving is writing an original program that performs a particular set of tasks and meets all stated constraints
+- 🧮 Problem solving is writing an original program that performs a particular set of tasks and meets all stated constraints.
+- 📑 C++ - Deep dive into CPP programming language.
+- 📜 Java- Explore the power of programming language.